 Based on 2017 NSDUH data, 1.7 million adults in the US suffered from substance use disorder related to the abuse of prescription opioids.

-Opioids are a class of drug that includes heroin, but when opioids are discussed widely, the primary focus is typically in prescription painkillers in synthetic opioid form.
+Opioids are a class of drugs that includes heroin, but when opioids are discussed widely, the primary focus is typically on prescription painkillers in synthetic opioid form.

 What are the Long-Term Effects of Opioids?

 This class of medication reduces the number of pain signals your body receives from your brain.
 Opioids alter the way your body responds to pain and are mainly used for these pain-relieving qualities.
 The euphoric effects delivered, though, mean opioids have a high potential for abuse.

 Opioids interact with your brain’s opioid receptors, and also on nerve cells throughout your body.
 Along with this altered perception of pain, opioids can trigger drowsiness, nausea, and severe confusion.
 In higher doses, opioids can depress respiration – more on that below.

 Widely prescribed to treat chronic pain, opioids are also often administered to treat acute pain following injuries or surgery.

 Some of the most common prescription opioid painkillers include:

 Labeled as one of the most significant synthetic opioid threats to the US fentanyl is 50 times more potent than heroin.
 Carfentanil is even more powerful.
 While prescribed to treat the most severe pain, the drug has also trickled onto the black market.